-In 2016, we were travelling to Assam by train.
-It was a very-very long train journey (Kamakhya Express duration 55 hours!!).
+Few years ago, we took very-very long train journey to Assam from Mumbai (Kamakhya Express duration 55 hours!!).
 We crossed many states including Bihar.
 We all were amazed by the beauty of this state.
 It was green almost everywhere we could see through our window.
 Even in the harsh summer of late-March, its agricultural fields were full of crops.
 Located in Indo-Gangetic Plain, the state is blessed with most fertile soil of our country.
 The land appeared so beautiful that we decided to arrange a nature camp next year to explore her natural beauty.
 After an extensive research and planning, here we were in Bihar in the month of June, 2017.

 Bihar – Land of Enlightenment